Skip to main content

 # dlt figures out dependencies for you.

-# below we want to load only 100 users from `users` endpoint
+# below we want to load only 100 users from the `users` endpoint.

 tip

 Transformers are allowed not only to yield but also to return values and can decorate async functions and async generators.
 Below we decorate an async function and request details on two pokemons.
-Http calls are made in parallel via httpx library.
+HTTP calls are made in parallel via the httpx library.

 import dlt